FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 the direction and speed of rotation, respectively.
 The GPIO numbers of these signals are mandatory parameters.

+This command only defines constants and initializes GPIO states, but does not move the stepper; for this one uses the stepper_move() command.

 Optionally one can provide the "disable" GPIO number which, when connected to the "!enable" pin on A4988 will automatically turn off current to save energy.

 Independent of the A4988, rp2daq accepts the "endswitch" GPIO which automatically stops the stepper whenever it reaches the minimum or maximum position.
 Having a dedicated end stop is both safety and convenience measure, allowing one to easily calibrate the stepper position upon restart.
+More details are with the stepper_move() command.

 The "inertia" parameter allows for smooth ac-/de-celeration of the stepper, preventing it from losing steps at startup even at high rotation speeds.
 The default value is usually OK unless the stepper moves some heavy mass.

-This command only defines constants and initializes GPIO states, but does not move the stepper; for this one uses the stepper_move() command.
+> [!WARNING]
+> Never disconnect a stepper from its driver when powered; this results in burning
+> the A4988 chip.

 __Call signature:__